GuillaumeGermain/CNN/README.md

 The 2nd is a Max Pool where there is nothing to transfer.
 The 3rd layers are already different (Conv2D vs flatten)

-Then in prctice, I transferred parameters layers by layer, and only the first ones.
+Then in practice, I transferred parameters layers by layer, and only the first ones.

 Then weights can then be transferred layer per layer, as long as they have the same type and dimension.
 In this case, only the first layer could be transferred, due to some limits.